 Environmental and Social Benefits: A Model for Sustainable Cities

 Beyond equity, Seattle’s light rail expansion has delivered significant environmental and social benefits.
 By reducing reliance on cars, the system has helped lower greenhouse gas emissions and improve air quality.
-The city’s commitment to sustainability is evident in its use of electric trains, green infrastructure, and bike-friendly amenities at transit stations.
+The city’s commitment to sustainability is evident in its use of electric trains, green infrastructure, and bike-friendly amenities at transit stations — Seattle’s electric trains exemplify how transit becomes a frontline tool in the fight against climate change when the fleet, the grid, and the land-use policy around stations are all decarbonized together.

 Socially, the expansion has fostered community connections by creating hubs where people can gather, work, and socialize.
 The Roosevelt Station area, for instance, has become a vibrant cultural and commercial center, attracting businesses and residents alike.
 This transformation underscores the power of transit to shape not just mobility but the very fabric of urban life.